stellar/go/services/horizon/internal/docs/captive_core_migration.md

 # Reingestion
 If you need to manually reingest some ledgers (for example, you want history for some ledgers that closed before your asset got issued), you can still do this with Captive Core.

 For example, suppose we've ingested from ledger 811520, but would like another 1000 ledgers before it to be ingested as well.
+Nothing really changes from the execution perspective relative to the "old" way (given the configuration updates [from before](#configure-horizon) are done):

 ```bash
 stellar-horizon-cmd db reingest range 810520 811520
 ```

-TODO: Finish this once Slack thread is resolved.
+The biggest change is simply how much faster this gets done! :fire: For example, a [full reingestion](#using-captive-core-to-reingest-the-full-public-network-history) of the entire network only takes ~1.5 days (as opposed to weeks previously) on an [m5.8xlarge](https://aws.amazon.com/ec2/pricing/on-demand/) instance.